 Step 3 Choose the brochure size

-Step 4 Filling your template
+Step 4.
+Filling your template

 Front Cover is the most visually appealing to the eye, invites the reader to grab the brochure, open it and read more.
 What to put there?
-Your logo, the company name, a tagline that summarizes your offer.
+Your logo, the company name, and a tagline that summarizes your offer.

 Inside panels of your brochure are the most important.
 What to put there: